 Several size options

 A double zipper or more durable zipper would have been a nice addition

-Even though it is not the most important design feature, your child will appreciate the sheer amount of colorful designs that they can select from thanks to Burton.
-It also does not hurt that their Elodie Jacket is riddled with convenient features.Read more
+Even though it is not the most important design feature, your kid will appreciate the sheer amount of colorful designs that they can select from thanks to Burton.
+It also does not hurt that their Elodie jacket is riddled with convenient features.Read more

 With a double-layer, DRYRIDE Blue-Sign approved fabric and critically taped seams, this jacket achieves a waterproof rating of 10K.
 What this means for your child is that the shell will hold up and prevent them from getting wet on the slopes.

 Most notable here for warmth is the Thermacore insulation, with 100g on the body and 80g on the sleeves.
 But, the taffeta lining also keeps them comfortable for long periods of time.
 For extra warmth, the helmet-compatible hood has an expandable gaiter for the neck.